AmmarMian/qanat/docsrc/usage/running/runner.rst

 Running through a job system
 ================================================================

 One of Qanat's strength relies on the fact that an experiment can be run locally or through a job system without too much hassle to change between the two options.
-To do that, Qanat has a concept of a `runner` that is a value equals to either `local`, `htcondor` or `slurm`.
+To do that, Qanat has a concept of a :code:`runner` that is a value equals to either :code:`local`, :code:`htcondor` or :code:`slurm`.
 When running an experiment you can use the special option :code:`--runner` to specify hwo to run the experiment.
 For example:

 .. code:: console